 Many ball motivated dogs can be trained to play soccer.
 Ms.Z and BEK are the original Soccer Collies.
-Ms.Z died in late 2013 and BEK is a senior and is slowing down but he is still a highly skilled soccer dog.
+Ms.Z died in late 2013 and BEK is a retired senior and is slowing down but he is still a highly skilled soccer dog.

 Honey was named Princess for 3 1/2 years when she was rescued on 8/27/18 we started calling her Honey because she is so sweet.
 She was afraid of a large ball at first and now still views a ball as prey, BEK views everything as play.

 Honey's high prey drive means she pops a lot of our performance balls which are really soft.
 Her assertive play is promising and she's a great example of the type of soccer dog that you can find in the rescue world.
 She is also a powerful female athlete and an excellent example for young ladies that girls can excel at anything they attempt.
-Anything that you desire, you can accomplish with focus.
+Anything that you desire, you can accomplish with consistent focus.

 How can you help?

-You can bring a basketball to your local dog rescue facility and bounce the ball in front of every kennel to identify a potential soccer dog.
-When a dog shows an interest in the basketball, take the dog to a play area and see what it will do with the ball.
+You can bring a basketball or a soccer ball to your local dog rescue facility and bounce the ball in front of every kennel to identify a potential soccer dog.
+When a dog shows an interest in the ball, take the dog to a play area and see what it will do with the ball.
 They usually all bite the ball.
 If they push the ball around, you have identified a potential soccer dog.
 Biting the ball can be dealt with through training.
 Weekly soccer dog groups share training ideas and have fun at your local dog rescue organization through a Soccer Dog Adoption Program.

 Soccer Dog Training Tips:

 Start with a basketball because they have a hard time popping them although some can and will pop your basketball.
 Basketballs are hard on their teeth so graduate to a soft ball as soon as possible.